 Notes: The crust could have been better.
 It needs to be lighter although this crust was better than most commercial crusts.
 I will use less whole wheat and a touch more water and then let it rise some in the pan next time.
-A little oil will help the texture and I suggest 2 tsp as a start. (not included in the above calculations).
-Also a lot of Chicago recipes call for some corn meal and I think I will experiment with dusting the pan with it.
+A little oil will help the texture, and I suggest two tsp as a start. (not included in the above calculations).
+Also, a lot of Chicago recipes call for some corn meal, and I think I will experiment with dusting the pan with it.

-Remove casing to sausage and brown over medium high heat.
+Remove casing to sausage and brown over medium-high heat.
 Prep onion and pepper by dicing.

 On a lightly floured surface press out or roll out dough into a 13-14 inch round disk.
 Spray baking pan with PAM and now form the dough into the pan and crimp the edges as needed.

 Put 1/2 the pepperoni into the bottom of the crust.
 Pour in the sauce mixture.
-First top with remaining onion, pepper and pepperoni.
+First top with remaining onion, pepper, and pepperoni.
 Then top with Parmesan low fat mozzarella.
 Bake for 25 to 30 minutes.

 Let set for a few minutes before serving.